-- 5.3.1 Disclosures Concerning Policy Factors The actuary should include in the report a description of the policy factors and of any changes in practice with respect to their determination for the period covered by the report. - 5.4 Experience Factors The experience factor for a given type of experience may have several different numerical values.
-For example, the investment income experience factor may vary by policy loan rate. - 5.4.1 Actual or Similar Experience As used in this Standard, actual experience of an experience factor class means experience and trends in experience to the extent that they are determinable, available, and statistically credible.
-When such suitable data are lacking, experience factors may be based on actual experience and trends in experience of other similar classes of business either in the same company or other companies or from other sources, generally in that order of preference. - 5.4.2 Projection of Experience Trends If any protection of experience trends is made in determining the experience factor value of any factor class, then such trend protections to the same point in time should be made uniformly for all classes.
-Such projections should be limited to a relatively short time frame (for example, to reflect the average experience expected during a period for which a dividend scale is likely to remain appropriate), and in particular, they should be used in a consistent manner both for current dividends for policies in force and for illustrated future dividends. - 5.4.3 Disclosures Concerning Experience Factors The actuary's report should describe the experience factor values used.
+- 3.3.1 Disclosures Concerning Policy Factors-The actuary should include in the report a description of the policy factors and of any changes in practice with respect to their determination for the period covered by the report. - 3.4 Experience Factors-The experience factor for a given type of experience may have several different numerical values.
+For example, the investment income experience factor may vary by policy loan rate.
+Sections 3.4.1-3.4.6 below provide the actuary with important considerations regarding experience factors. - 3.4.1 Actual or Similar Experience-As used in this standard, actual experience of an experience factor class means experience and trends in experience to the extent that they are determinable, available, and statistically credible.
+When such suitable data are lacking, experience factors may be based on actual experience and trends in experience of other similar classes of business either in the same company or other companies or from other sources, generally in that order of preference.

+- 3.4.2 Projection of Experience Trends-If any projection of experience trends is made in determining the experience factor value of any factor class, then such trend projections to the same point in time should be made uniformly for all classes.
+Such projections should be limited to a relatively short time frame (for example, to reflect the average experience expected during a period for which a dividend scale is likely to remain appropriate), and, in particular, they should be used in a consistent manner both for current dividends for policies in force and for illustrated future dividends. - 3.4.3 Disclosures Concerning Experience Factors-The actuary's report should describe the experience factor values used.
 If projection has been used, the type and extent of usage should be stated.